thearagon/thearagon.github.io/outreach/index.md

 title: "Outreach and Scientific mediation"
 modified: 2019-07-07
 ---

-> I believe fun experiments and good metaphors are worth a thousand words.

 I have been involved in several outreach projects, or projects for education to scientific culture.
 Here are some excerpts.